borntofrappe/borntofrappe/playground/Components/Footer/README.md

-Use the syntax described in `heart.svg`.
+# Footer

+The idea is to include the visual described in `heart.svg` above a single anchor link element.
+By hovering/focusing on the anchor link then, the idea is to animate the icon.

 ## Mask